voothi/20251206123938-intellifiller-ai-addon-for-anki/README.md

 2. Click **Check for Updates** again and confirm the update.
 3. Once finished, **Restart Anki**.
 The addon should work correctly and the name will be restored.

+### Technical Note: Atomic Updates
+The addon works around Windows file locking by hooking into Anki's update process.
+Instead of deleting the old folder, it **renames** it to `_IntelliFiller_trash_TIMESTAMP` and **immediately deletes** `__init__.py` and `manifest.json` from it.
+This prevents Anki from loading the trash folder on startup while ensuring the locked binary files can be cleaned up later.

 Your persistent settings and prompts (in `user_files`) will be preserved.

 [Return to Top](#table-of-contents)